Deacon Frost: Earth-9991

 While roughhousing, two boys enter the parking garage where Frost is located with his latest creation, a monster called the White Worm.
 Frost sics the White Worm on the children, then flees when he senses the approach of Blade.

 Ultimate Marvel

 The Ultimate version of Deacon Frost appears with a youthful appearance.
 He has been captured by S.H.I.E.L.D. in order to convince Blade to join Nick Fury's Black ops team.

 Darkhold

-In the one-shot The Darkhold: Blade by Daniel Kibblesmith, presenting an alternate ending to the 1998 Blade film, Deacon Frost is successful in his plans at using his power attained as avatar of La Magra to turn billions of humans around the world into vampires.
+In the one-shot The Darkhold: Blade by Daniel Kibblesmith, presenting an alternate ending to the 1998 Blade film, Deacon Frost is successful in his plans at using his power attained as La Magra's avatar to turn billions of humans around the world into vampires.